jundalisay/spblist/content/en/research/einstein/relativity/section-01.md

 Geometry*, however, is not concerned with the relation of the ideas involved in it to objects of experience, but only with the logical connection of these ideas among themselves.

-> *Superphysics Note: Euclid's Geometry is about the Metaphysics of physical phenomena.
+{{< n n="Euclid's Geometry is about the Metaphysics of physical phenomena.
 These are drawn in simple relations, as lines, curves, and shapes.
-It is not about Physics nor physical shapes.
+It is not about Physics nor physical shapes." >}}